-- Post about the Safe Haven Law to Department social media accounts (Facebook and Twitter).
+- Post about the Safe Haven Law to Department social media accounts (Facebook, Twitter and Instagram).
 Social Media posts will be monitored through analytics for audience reach. - Post news releases or published editorials on DCFS social media accounts, as appropriate, for additional coverage. - Create a cover photo image for the Department Twitter and Facebook pages specific to Louisiana's Safe Haven Law.
-This cover photo should be designated as the page's banner for a minimum length of one month. - Create social media graphics aimed at informing the public about the Safe Haven program.
+This cover photo should be designated as the page's banner for a minimum length of one month.

+• Create social media graphics aimed at informing the public about the Safe Haven program and target key audiences, as appropriate.